 (g) When the airflow measurement device is not calibrated to report values at standard conditions, ensure it includes the measurement of the absolute pressure or the pressure difference from atmospheric pressure taken upstream from the measuring device.
 The pressure measurements shall fulfil the precision and accuracy requirements described in point (e) of this paragraph.
 Use this measurement to normalise the airflow values;

 (h) When using air filters to protect the airflow measurement device from contamination, install the filter at least five duct diameters upstream of the flow measurement device.
 Continuously monitor the pressure drop and, when necessary, correct the measured airflow accordingly.
-Follow the recommendations regarding the type and specifications of the filter from the manufacturer of the flow measurement device.
+Follow the recommendations regarding the type and specifications of the protective filter provided by the manufacturer of the flow measurement device;

-The testing facility shall ensure that the cooling airflow is constant throughout the entire brake emissions testing procedure as follows:
+The testing facility shall ensure that the cooling airflow is constant throughout the entire brake emissions test as follows:

-(i) The set (nominal) value for the cooling airflow (Qset) shall be the same and constant during a brake emissions test.
-The same set value shall apply to cooling adjustment, bedding, and emissions measurement (including soaking) sections;
+(i) The set (nominal) value for the cooling airflow (Qset) shall be the same and constant during all sections of a brake emissions test.
+The same set value shall apply to cooling adjustment, bedding, and emissions measurement (including soaking) sections.
+This does not apply to the non-successful iterations of the cooling adjustment section which may have a different cooling airflow set value;

 (j) During the cooling adjustment section, the average measured cooling airflow shall be within ±5 per cent of the set value defined at the beginning of the test;